Best five cities for dentists

-Of the 88 cities reporting data, these five earned our best score, comprising the aforementioned factors.
-Chief among them is the average paycheck: The 97,990 dentists employed in the U.S. in May 2014 earned a median salary of $149,540, according to the Bureau of Labor Statistics.
+Of the 88 cities reporting data, these five cities earned our best score based on the above factors.
+An important factor is the average paycheck: The 97,990 dentists employed in the U.S. in May 2014 earned a median salary of $149,540, according to the Bureau of Labor Statistics.

 1. Port St. Lucie, FL

-With the study's third-best annual average salary ($227,870) and location quotient (2.47), Port St. Lucie is our best city for dentists.
-The 230 working here also enjoy living where the cost of living is 9% cheaper than the average American city.
+With the study's third-best annual average salary ($227,870) and location quotient (2.47), Port St. Lucie was our overall best city for dentists.
+The 230 dentists working here enjoy a comfortable cost of living that is 9% cheaper than the average American city.

 2. Colorado Springs, CO

-The only city to record a sub-30 score in our study, Colorado Springs sprang to second place, in part, because it recorded the country's 10th-highest annual average salary for dentists ($209,360).
-This figure is 23% higher than the study's average ($170,855).
+The only city to score sub-30 in our study, Colorado Springs sprang to second place, in part because it had the country's 10th-highest annual average salary for dentists ($209,360).
+That is 23% higher than the study's average ($170,855).
 The Colorado Dental Association is closer to Denver, an hour's drive north of Colorado Springs, the state's second-most populous city.